ion-id/ion-docs/README.md

-# repo-template
+# ion-docs
-Standard template to be used for all repositories.
-Has governance inbuilt.
+This repository contains documents relevant to the entire Indonesia Open Network.
+Draft documents will be indicated and relying on them will carry a risk.